 (41) As mentioned above, Parex is currently in the process of identifying assets that can be segregated as non-core or legacy and eventually run-off or sold.
 According to the latest submission of the Latvian authorities of 7 July 2009, the legacy and non-core assets initially intended for the run-off or sale amount to LVL [between 650 and 950] million.
-According to the Latvian authorities, however, the restructuring plan does not provide any reserves for spin-offs that decrease capital, therefore any spin-off under that plan should be done in a "capital-neutral" manner.
+According to the Latvian authorities, however, the restructuring plan does not provide any reserves for spin-offs that decrease capital, therefore any spin-off under that plan should be done in a "capitalneutral" manner.
 None of the buyers approached to date were willing to continue negotiating based on the terms offered by the bank and expressed the need for [...], which was considered not feasible by the bank taking into account its capital position.
 Among the assets Parex plans to include are c.
-LVL [between 150 and 250] m of CIS loans in addition to the complete CIS leasing portfolio (LVL [between 90 and 400] m) and a significant proportion of the securities portfolio (LVL [between 90 and 400] m).
-LVL
+LVL [between 150 and 250] million of CIS loans in addition to the complete CIS leasing portfolio (LVL [between 100 and 200] million) and a significant proportion of the securities portfolio (LVL [between 90 and 400] million).
+LVL [between 650 and 900] million represents ~ [...] % of Parex' assets as of March 2009.
+The timeline for this disposal was not specified by the Latvian authorities to date.